miikka/semver/README.md

 # semver

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+**Status:** Experiment, not usable.
+This is a playground project for me!

+Clojure library for parsing and evaluating [semver](https://github.com/npm/node-semver) ranges.

 ## License

-Copyright © 2022 FIXME
+Copyright © 2022 Miikka Koskinen.

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at